Dilaudid, which contains hydromorphone, and oxycodone are opioid drugs.

 Dilaudid and oxycodone are powerful pain medications that should only be used under the careful direction of a medical professional.

 Oxycodone.
 Drug Enforcement Administration (DEA).
-Retrieved May 2019 from from https://www.dea.gov/factsheets/oxycodone
+Retrieved May 2019 from from from https://www.dea.gov/factsheets/oxycodone